ikyle53/pythonBasics/PartII/NumericTypes.md

 `>>> 2 + 4.0, 2.0 ** b`
 `(6.0, 16.0)`

 The results are tuples of 2 values because the lines typed at the promt contain two expressions seperated by commas; that's why the results are displayed in parentheses.

+Firstly:

+- Variable are created when they are first assigned values
+- Variables are replaced with their values when used in expressions